vgfang/breadbot/README.md

 ## Deployment on GNU/Linux
 1. `git clone` the repository
-2. Install `wkhtmltopdf` on distribution
+2. Install `wkhtmltopdf` on your distribution. eg. `sudo apt install wkhtmltopdf`
 3. Create a Discord bot at the Discord Developer Portal and add the bot to your desired server
 4. Use your Discord Bot Token and Discord Guild Token to fill in the `.env` variables
 5. Activate the virtualenv: `source env/bin/activate`